Measurement in accounting process refers to determining the value of the transactions so that they are recorded and

 A measurement discipline deals with identifying objects and events to be measured, selecting standards or scales to be used, and evaluating dimensions of measurement standards or scales.

 Prof. R.J.
-Chambers has defined measurement as ‘assignment of numbers to objects and events according to rules specifying the property to be measured, the scale to be used and dimension of the unit.’
+Chambers has defined measurement as ‘assignment of numbers to objects and events according to rules specifying the property to be measured, the scale to be used and the dimension of the unit.’

-As per above definition, there are three elements of measurement i.e.
+As per the above definition, there are three elements of measurement i.e.

 - Identification of objects and events to be measured